My initial goal is to complete the Ragnorosis story, which is a trilogy.

-After this, I intend to write a handful of additional short stories to help promote the work.
+I have also written a handful of additional short stories to help promote the work.
 They are not required to understand or follow the main story, but they will flesh out characters or events in greater detail, or provide some interesting backstory.

-I will continue use social media to make posts about the characters or about the world of Ragnorosis.
+I use social media intermittently to make posts about the characters or about the world of Ragnorosis.

 My hope is that as AI technology improves, I can turn some of these stories into watchable videos, perhaps even full-length films.
 This would be considered a bonus by me, but not a core part of the story.

-As a stretch goal, as I enter retirement, I have a concept of turning this story into a video game.
+As a stretch goal, upon entering retirement, I envision turning this story into a video game.
 This would be a multi-year, possibly multi-decade labor of love.
-I would hope to release it as stand-alone, open source software, possibly with an open repository for fans to suggest features and implementations.
+I would like to release it as stand-alone, open source software, with an open repository for fans to suggest features and implementations.
 Ultimately, it exists as an aspirational idea in my mind, not a "must do."

 Some promises I will make: